TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 • Special perks at the Toronto International Film Festival through the Visa Infinite Screening Series

-As a premium Aeroplan credit cardholder, your points never expire, you can roll unused miles over to the next year, and you get 1 extra year to use your eUpgrades.
-You’ll receive 1,000 miles and 1 flight towards Aeroplan Elite Status membership per $5,000 spent, automatic enrollment in the Avis President’s Club, and 1 free night’s stay whenever you book 3 nights entirely in Aeroplan points.
+As a premium Aeroplan credit cardholder, your points never expire, and you get 1 extra year to use your eUpgrades.
+You'll receive 1,000 Status Qualifying Credits (SQC) towards Aeroplan Elite Status membership per $5,000 spent, automatic enrollment in the Avis President's Club, and 1 free night's stay when you book 3 nights entirely in Aeroplan points.

 Lastly, you'll receive the following whenever you fly Air Canada or Air Canada Rouge: